-Summer is right around the corner which means sunny days, popsicles, family vacations and so much more!
-It also means your kids will be home a majority of the next couple months, repeatedly telling you how bored they are.
+Summer is here which means sunny days, popsicles, family vacations and so much more!
+It also means your kids are home a majority of the next couple weeks, repeatedly telling you how bored they are.
 Keeping them busy and out of trouble can be a monumental task, both on you and your wallet.
-We’re here to share a few different programs and ideas that’ll help keep your kids busy without causing to much financial stress this summer.
+We’re here to share a few different programs and ideas that’ll help keep your kids busy without causing too much financial stress this summer.

 Local Schools and Colleges

 A lot of local schools and colleges will have summer programs available for affordable rates.
 These will typically involve a wide range of themes and topics.
 The college programs are primarily academic focused, such as science camps and other similarly focused week-long day programs.
 Many local high schools have sports camps that are available for young athletes to participate in and work on their skills while socializing with other kids.

 Depending on your neighborhood, you can often find numerous programs/centers created to keep children off the streets and in a engaging environment.
 Not only do these programs cater to after school activities, but they ramp up during the summer season.
 From YMCA, Boys & Girls Club, Art Centers, Dance Studios, and Church Youth Centers/Camps you are likely to find a community program that fits your budget, schedule, and child’s interest.
 It’s also a great way for your child to make friends with people who live close by, but may not attend the same school.

 The local library is often a forgotten resource, but they have a wide range of programs during the summer from reading reward programs to themed days and activities.
 Now these aren’t like Vacation Bible School where you can drop your child off for a large chunk of the day, but it’s a great place to beat the summer heat and leave with additional entertainment.
 They’ll be able to check out books, DVDs and even video games at some libraries.
 The best part is all of these activities and perks are available for the low cost of a library card (hint: it’s free).